seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021, March).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜.
 In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 610-623).

 Christian, B. (2020).
 The Alignment Problem: Machine Learning and Human Values.
 WW Norton & Company.

+Ferreira, V. S. (2008).
+Ambiguity, accessibility, and a division of labor for communicative success.
+Psychology of Learning and motivation, 49, 209-246.

+Ferreira, V. S. (2019).
+A mechanistic framework for explaining audience design in language production.
+Annual review of psychology, 70, 29-51.

 Homer, B., & Olson, D. R. (1999).
 Literacy and children's conception of words.
 Written Language & Literacy, 2(1), 113-140.